Trump claims absolute immunity from D.C. wine bar's lawsuit

 Trump has ceded day-to-day control over his businesses to his sons Eric and Donald Jr.

-In a separate request to dismiss the lawsuit, the hotel's operator defended its use of Trump's name.

-"Financial success does not become unlawful simply because it is aided by prominence," the hotel operator said.

 The Trump International Hotel opened in September, before Trump was elected.
-It is located roughly 0.7 mile southeast of the White House and 1.5 miles south of the wine bar, which is near Logan Circle.
+It is located roughly 0.7 mile southeast of the White House and 1.5 miles south of Cork.

-Cork said it has hosted events for White House officials, Congressional lawmakers, the World Bank, NARAL Pro-Choice America and the Sierra Club, among others.
-Open since 2008, it offers more than 50 wines by the glass, typically for $8 to $15, and in March was named one of the best U.S. wine bars by Food & Wine magazine.
+The wine bar offers more than 50 wines by the glass, typically for $8 to $15, and said it has hosted events for White House officials, Congressional lawmakers, the World Bank and NARAL Pro-Choice America and the Sierra Club, among others.

+In March, when the lawsuit was filed, a Trump Organization lawyer called it "a publicity stunt."

 Last month, the Trump Organization settled separate lawsuits with celebrity chefs Jose Andres and Geoffrey Zakarian, who had backed out of agreements to open restaurants in the Trump hotel.